CrumrineCoder/Quote-Generator-Website/README.md

 - Styling, perhaps a Civ theme since I use mostly quotes from that
 - "True" randomness
 - Share on Facebook and Tumblr feature
+- Comments that I can read and understand 6 months from now